jasonbrianhall/tetrimone/README.md

 🔤 **Hangman Hijinks**: [Hangman](https://github.com/jasonbrianhall/hangman) - Word-guessing mayhem in your terminal!
 Prepare for linguistic warfare! 💬

 🃏 **Card Games Collection**: [Solitaire, FreeCell & Spider](https://github.com/jasonbrianhall/cardgames) - The most meticulously crafted card games with custom decks, animations, and more features than you can shuffle!

+## Easter Eggs

+If you read this far, their is an easter egg.
+Press period.
+Also, changes about and instructions.
+Use Google translate.